Jaxan/partition/README.md

 In this implementation, all nodes of the splitting tree are represented as blocks.

 This package contains implementations for two strategies for refining an initial partition.
 This strategy is set by the `strategy` flag in the `Refine()` method.
 If `strategy == 0`, Hopcroft's 'smaller half' strategy is used.
 This strategy has a worst case time complexity of O(kn log n), where k is the number of functions for which the blocks should be equivalent.
 If `strategy == 1` Moore's strategy is used.
 This strategy has a worst case time complexity of O(kn^2).

+Several sets of benchmarks for the algorithms in this repository can be found in `https://gitlab.science.ru.nl/rick/partition-benchmarks`.